danielkleebinder/ocean-simulation/README.md

-# ocean-simulation
+# Java and OpenGL FFT Ocean Simulation
-OpenGL and Java FFT Ocean Simulation Shaders
+An algorithm developed by Jerry Tessendorf implemented and ported to OpenGL, GLSL and Java to simulate photorealistic oceans.